Help us reach the day when all children have access to a quality education by supporting Teach For America.

 Once you have arranged a gift, please let us know.
-We would be honored to have the opportunity to thank you while respecting your confidentiality and making sure we can fulfill your wishes.
+We would be honored to have the opportunity to thank you.
+We would also like to make sure we can fulfill your wishes, while respecting your confidentiality.

 Include a bequest provision to “Teach For America, Inc.” in your will or revocable trust.